johndarrel/hide-my-wp/README.md

 * Update - Compatibility with Breakdance plugin
 * Update - Compatibility with Nicepage Builder plugin
 * Update - Compatibility with WP 6.0.2
-* Fixed - Allow self access to hidden paths to avoid cron errors on backup/migration plugins
+* Fix - Allow self access to hidden paths to avoid cron errors on backup/migration plugins
-* Fixed - Remove the get_site_icon_url hook to avoid any issue on the login page with other themes
+* Fix - Remove the get_site_icon_url hook to avoid any issue on the login page with other themes
-* Fixed - Compatibility with ShortPixel webp extention when Feed Security is enabled
+* Fix - Compatibility with ShortPixel webp extension when Feed Security is enabled
-* Fixed - Fixed the ltrim of null error on PHP 8.1 for site_url() path
+* Fix - Fixed the ltrim of null error on PHP 8.1 for site_url() path

-= 5.0.15 (06 Sept 2022)=
+= 5.0.15 (06 Sept 2022) =
-* Fixed - URL Mapping for Nginx servers to prevent 404 pages
+* Fix - URL Mapping for Nginx servers to prevent 404 pages
-* Fixed - PHP error in Security Check when the X-Powered-By header is not string
+* Fix - PHP error in Security Check when the X-Powered-By header is not string
-* Fixed - Compatibility with Wp-Rocket last version
+* Fix - Compatibility with Wp-Rocket last version
-* Fixed - Brute force math issue on woocommerce login when third party woocommerce logins
+* Fix - Brute force math issue on woocommerce login when third party woocommerce logins
-* Fixed - Not to hide the image on login page when no custom image is set in Appearance > Customize > Site Logo
+* Fix - Not to hide the image on login page when no custom image is set in Appearance > Customize > Site Logo
-* Fixed - Compatibility with ShortPixel webp extention when Feed Security is enabled
+* Fix - Compatibility with ShortPixel webp extension when Feed Security is enabled
 * Update - Compatibility with Nicepage Builder plugin
 * Update - Compatibility with WP 6.0.2

-*
-= 5.0.14 (17 June 2022)=
+= 5.0.14 (17 June 2022) =
 * Update - Compatibility with Coming Soon & Maintenance Mode PRO
 * Update - Compatibility with WordPress 6.0
 * Update - Add the option to automatically redirect to admin when access the login page and the user is logged
-* Fixed - Avoid showing 404 error on Litespeed WP Multisite when a new site is created
+* Fix - Avoid showing 404 error on Litespeed WP Multisite when a new site is created
-* Fixed - Avoid showing 404 error on Litespeed WP Multisite when a new taxonomy is created
+* Fix - Avoid showing 404 error on Litespeed WP Multisite when a new taxonomy is created
-* Fixed - Brute force math security when the math field is deleted
+* Fix - Brute force math security when the math field is deleted
 * Fixed the hidden URLs process

-= 5.0.13 (03 May 2022)=
+= 5.0.13 (03 May 2022) =
 * Update - Compatibility with WordPress 5.9.3
 * Update - Compatibility with BackUpWordPress plugin
 * Update - Compatibility with Themify theme
-* Fixed - Added the URI in the redirected URL
+* Fix - Added the URI in the redirected URL
-* Fixed - Compatibility with LiteSpeed cache plugin
+* Fix - Compatibility with LiteSpeed cache plugin

-= 5.0.12 (08 Mar 2022)=
+= 5.0.12 (08 Mar 2022) =
 * Update - Added compatibility with Backup Guard Plugin
 * Update - Prevent affecting the cron processes on Wordfence & changing the paths during the cron process
 * Update - Change the WP-Rocket cache files on all subsites for WP Multisite
 * Update - Automatically add the CDN URL if WP_CONTENT_URL is set as a different domain
 * Update - Compatibility with WordPress 5.9.1
-* Fixed - Change Paths for Logged Users issue
+* Fix - Change Paths for Logged Users issue
-* Fixed - Show the feature icon in the feature list
+* Fix - Show the feature icon in the feature list
-* Fixed - Show all the rewrite paths for WpEngine with PHP >7.4
+* Fix - Show all the rewrite paths for WpEngine with PHP >7.4
-* Fixed - Frontend test when the plugins paths are not changed
+* Fix - Frontend test when the plugins paths are not changed

-= 5.0.11 (22 Feb 2022)=
+= 5.0.11 (22 Feb 2022) =
 * Update - Added 7G Firewall option in Hide My WP > Change Paths > Firewall & Headers > Firewall Against Script Injection
 * Update - Fixed the menu hidden issue when other security plugins are active
 * Update - Compatibility with Login/Signup Popup plugin when Brute Force Google reCaptcha is activated
-* Update - Compatibility with Buy Me A Cofee plugin
+* Update - Compatibility with Buy Me A Coffee plugin
-* Fixed - Library loading ID in HMWP Ghost
+* Fix - Library loading ID in HMWP Ghost

-= 5.0.10 (17 Feb 2022)=
+= 5.0.10 (17 Feb 2022) =
 * Update - Added new option in Login Security: Hide the language switcher option on the login page
 * Update - Added the option to reset all settings to default
 * Update - Added the Ctrl + Shift + C restriction when Inspect Element option is active